-INTRODUCTION
+1. INTRODUCTION

-The current interest in synthetic aviation turbine fuels (SATF) produced from nonpetroleum feedstocks has prompted the aviation fuels community to develop a qualification and certification process to support development and deployment of these alternative jet fuels.
+The current interest in aviation turbine fuels produced from non-petroleum feedstocks has prompted the aviation fuels community to develop a qualification and certification process to support development and deployment of these alternative jet fuels.
 This process utilizes the ASTM International Aviation Fuel Subcommittee (Subcommittee J) to coordinate the evaluation of data and the establishment of specification criteria for new alternative jet fuels.
 Subcommittee J has issued two standards to facilitate this process; ASTM D4054 - "Standard Practice for Qualification and Approval of New Aviation Turbine Fuels and Fuel Additives", and ASTM D7566 - "Standard Specification for Aviation Turbine Fuel Containing Synthesized Hydrocarbons".

-ASTM D7566 was issued in September 2009.
-The specification is structured with annexes that define property and compositional requirements for synthetic blending components that can be mixed with conventional, petroleum-derived jet fuel up to specified volume ratios.
-D7566 includes a provision to allow fuels meeting this specification to be re-identified as conventional fuels when they enter the distribution infrastructure.
-ASTM International Standard D1655, "Standard Specification for Aviation Turbine Fuels", defines the requirements for petroleum derived, conventional jet fuel.
-This re-identification provision allows the drop-in fuels listed in D7566 to be seamlessly integrated into the infrastructure and onto the aircraft without the need for separate tracking or regulatory approval.
+ASTM D7566 was issued in September, 2009.
+The specification is structured with annexes that define property and compositional requirements for synthetic blending components that can be mixed with conventional, petroleum-derived jet fuel at specified volumes.
+D7566 includes a provision to allow fuels meeting this specification to be reidentified as conventional fuels when they enter the distribution infrastructure.
+ASTM International Standard D1655, 'Standard Specification for Aviation Turbine Fuels, defines the requirements for petroleum derived, conventional jet fuel.
+This reidentification provision allows the drop-in fuels listed in D7566 to be seamlessly integrated into the infrastructure and on to the aircraft without the need for separate tracking or regulatory approval.
 This is because the infrastructure is already designed to support D1655 jet fuel, and virtually all civil aircraft are certified to operate with jet fuel meeting specification D1655.
-So, once a new, alternative jet fuel is added as an annex to D7566, it is ready to be used on commercial airline operations.
+So, once a new, alternative jet fuel is added as an annex to D7566, it is ready to fly on commercial airliners.

-ASTM D4054 was developed to provide the producer of SATF with guidance regarding testing and property targets necessary to evaluate a candidate alternative jet fuel.
+ASTM D4054 was developed to provide the producer of an alternative jet fuel with guidance regarding testing and property targets necessary to evaluate a candidate alternative jet fuel.
 D4054 is an iterative process, which requires the candidate fuel developer to test samples of fuel to measure properties, composition, and performance.
 The testing covers basic specification properties, expanded properties called fit-for-purpose (FFP) properties, engine rig and component testing, and if necessary, full-scale engine testing.
 This is a rigorous process that requires participation and input from many of the stakeholders at ASTM.

 Typically, a producer will be seeking approval of a synthetic blending component for incorporation into D7566 as a new annex.
 A preliminary specification that lists the controlling properties and criteria for the neat synthetic blending component should first be established by the fuel producer prior to the initiation of the D4054 test program.
-The D4054 data is used to demonstrate that the proposed specification properties are robust enough to ensure that all synthetic blending components meeting those properties will be fit-for-purpose for use on aviation turbine engines and aircraft when blended with conventional jet fuel.
+The D4054 data is used to demonstrate that the proposed specification properties are robust enough to ensure that all synthetic blending components meeting those properties will be fit-for-purpose for use on turbine engines and aircraft when blended with conventional jet fuel.
 The D4054 data must also substantiate that the proposed specification properties adequately control the blending component and final finished fuel performance when subjected to the process variability that is expected to occur during large-scale production.
-The D4054 data and the proposed specification properties are then used as the basis for development of a proposed annex for incorporation into D7566 as a drop-in SATF (semi-synthetic today, maybe fully-synthetic in the near future).
+The D4054 data and the proposed specification properties are then used as the basis for development of a proposed annex for incorporation into D7566 as a drop-in synthetic jet fuel.
 The iterative nature of this process evolves from the re-adjustment of the initial proposed specification properties that typically occurs upon review of the D4054 test results by the ASTM membership.